 I faced the same issue a day ago, so I start googling what the problem can be.
 Based on all info that I’ve read, I can say that in 90% of cases the problem is your cache.
 I’ve read that some authors say that can be problems with your Internet connection, but I don’t think so, just because when there’s no Internet connection, you would see info about this in your Google Chrome, not ‘Aw, Snap’ tab.

 First of all, you need to:

-- Select ‘All Time’ next to time range
+- Select ‘All Time‘ next to the time range;

-- Select only ‘Cookies and other site data’ and ‘Cached images and files’.
-Never select ‘Passwords and other info’ as you will lose everything related to your passwords, banking card info and everything else (so you would need to fill all this fields from scratch and that would be boring and would take too much time)
+- Select only ‘Cookies and other site data’ and ‘Cached images and files‘.
+Never select ‘Passwords and other info‘ as you will lose everything related to your passwords, banking card info, and everything else (so you would need to fill all these fields from scratch and that would be boring and would take too much time);

 What else can I do to prevent my Google Chrome Tabs from crashing?

 I’m 90% sure that clearing cash would help you, but if no, then there are some other things you can try:

 - Clear your PC cache using CCleaner or any other clear-cashing tool;

 - Deactivate all Extensions and apps you aren’t using.